Unity-Technologies/ml-agents/docs/Installation-Windows.md

 # Installing ML-Agents for Windows
 In order to get ML-Agents working with Windows, you will need to have Windows 10 installed.
-While it is possible for ML-Agents to work on other versions of Windows, we have only tested with a local installation of Windows 10 (not using VM like Bootcamp or Parallels).
+While it is possible for ML-Agents to work on other versions of Windows, we have only tested with a local installation of Windows 10 (not using a VM like Bootcamp or Parallels).

 Additionally, you will need to check if your GPU is CUDA compatible.
 Please check Nvidia's page [here](https://developer.nvidia.com/cuda-gpus).